EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: Can I reuse DBOptions or ColumnFamilyOptions to open multiple DBs or column families?**

 A: Yes.
 Internally, RocksDB always makes a copy to those options, so you can freely change them and reuse these objects.

+**Q: Does RocksDB support group commit?**

+A: Yes.
+Multiple write requests issued by multiple threads may be grouped together.
+One of he threads write WAL log for those write requests in one single write request and fsync once if configured.